Key dates

 Tuesday 28 April

-We have designed three three field trips carefully aligned with the objectives of the workshops which will provide great value for delegates.
+We have designed three field trips carefully aligned with the objectives of the workshops which will provide great value for delegates.
 With opportunities to see how landslide risk has been assessed and managed for major infrastructure, to how it's being communicated and controlled through community awareness, these cover the full range of landslide risk management and will be integrated as case studies into the core workshops.
 For more details see the field trips page.

 Wednesday 29 April